fbpx

 We HSPs are known for our caring, conscientious, and considerate natures.
 It matters deeply to us that we do our best to be loyal and caring in our relationships.

-And because we tend to have high standards for ourselves, and work hard at being kind supportive friends and lovers, we often successfully create strong intimate bonds with others.
+And because we tend to have high standards for ourselves and work hard at being kind supportive friends and lovers, we often successfully create strong intimate bonds with others.

 We also have a knack for being aware of the needs of others.
 Our ability to pick up on subtle cues makes them feel deeply understood and cared for.
-On top of all of this, we tend to think deeply about our love relationships, giving them much of our mental and emotional energy.
+On top of all of this, we tend to think deeply about our romantic relationships, giving them much of our mental and emotional energy.

 This is all really wonderful for the lucky partner of a highly sensitive person.
 It’s part of why they felt drawn to you and nurtured, safe, and loved with you.
-But, things can go downhill fast when our significant other doesn’t behave the same way.
+But things can go downhill fast when our significant other doesn’t behave the same way.

 It’s human nature to be unable to deeply understand what it’s like to live another’s experience.
-Though HSP’s tend to be quite empathic, it’s still nearly impossible to really see through our partners’ eyes.
+Though HSPs tend to be quite empathic, it’s still nearly impossible to really see through our partners’ eyes.
 This can be the source of so much pain.

 In my first marriage, I often wondered why I seemed to be the one to show more interest in the health of the relationship.
 I would ask myself things like, “How can he be okay with going to bed when things aren’t resolved between us?”
-“Does he even notice I’m sad?”
+“Does he even notice that I’m sad?”
 “Doesn’t he want to help me feel better?”
 “What’s wrong with him that he doesn’t think to offer some kind words?”

 Because those were things I naturally did for him.